 Do antioxidants need to be added to prevent fat rancidity during DDGS storage?

-We monitored fat stability (rancidity) of DDGS for 18 weeks during a layer feeding trial in Jalisco, Mexico and found no problems with rancidity without the use of antioxidants during this time period.
-The DDGS was stored in a typical upright storage bin at a commercial feed mill.
-The moisture content of DDGS was 10.9% and the daily high and low temperatures were 26.7 and 10.7°C, respectively.
+We monitored fat stability (rancidity) of DDGS for 18 weeks during a layer feeding trial in Jalisco, Mexico and found no detectable rancidity without using antioxidants during this time period.

 Are there any concerns about antibiotic residues in DDGS?